evmos/evmos/docs/validators/upgrades/overview.md

 ### Planned Upgrades

-Planned upgrades are coordinated scheduled upgrades that use the [upgrade module](https://docs.evmos.org/modules/upgrade/) logic.
-This facilitates smoothly upgrading Evmos to a new (breaking) software version as it automatically handles the state migration for the new release.
+Planned upgrades are coordinated scheduled upgrades that use the [upgrade module](https://docs.evoblock.org/modules/upgrade/) logic.
+This facilitates smoothly upgrading Evoblock to a new (breaking) software version as it automatically handles the state migration for the new release.

 #### Governance Proposal

-Governance Proposals are a mechanism for coordinating an upgrade at a given height or time using an [`SoftwareProposal`](https://docs.evmos.org/modules/upgrade/01_concepts.html#proposal).
+Governance Proposals are a mechanism for coordinating an upgrade at a given height or time using an [`SoftwareProposal`](https://docs.evoblock.org/modules/upgrade/01_concepts.html#proposal).

 ::: tip
 All governance proposals, including software upgrades, need to wait for the voting period to conclude before the upgrade can be executed.
 Consider this duration when submitting a software upgrade proposal.